autodo-app/autodo/README.md

 A flexible, intuitive ToDo list app for keeping track of your cars' maintenance needs.

-Currently in alpha development for [Web](https://github.com/baylessj/autodo/projects/10).
+Currently in alpha development for [Web](https://github.com/baylessj/autodo/projects/10) at https://autodo-app.herokuapp.com

 ## Overview